 Implementing GFSI standards also has the potential to reduce businesses’ costs.
 By streamlining compliance and minimizing the risk of food safety incidents, companies can save on recalls, legal fees, and damaged reputation expenses.

 GFSI’s focus on continual improvement means that businesses must continuously evaluate and improve their food safety systems.
-It leads to a culture of continuous learning and innovation, ultimately resulting in improved processes, products, and overall performance.
+This leads to a culture of continuous learning and innovation, resulting in improved processes, products, and overall performance.

-1. It’s easy to achieve and maintain with technology
+- It’s easy to achieve and maintain with technology.

 The integration of technology in GFSI’s processes has revolutionized food safety globally.